Skip to content

 The department has a wealth of opportunities in basic, translational and clinical research in all areas of neurosurgery.
 In addition, there are strong collaborations with researchers in other Penn State departments both in the College of Medicine and the broader University.

-Residents are expected to use their research time wisely to work with a faculty mentor within the department, within the institution or outside of the institution with prior approval.
-Residents should plan their research time during the year preceding their actual research year to make optimum use of their time in the laboratory.
+Residents are expected to use their research time wisely to work with a faculty mentor within the department, within the institution, or outside of the institution with prior approval.
+Residents should plan their research time during the year preceding their actual research year to make optimum use of their time.

 Those residents who choose to do an enfolded fellowship during their independent study year are expected to make research a meaningful part of the fellowship experience.